-However, the council is in the process of reviewing its Local Plan as it is based on pre NPPF housing need and therefore partly out of date.
-In order to manage this and maintain a positive approach to meeting the Objectively Assessed Housing Need the Council has adopted a Local Plan Housing Statement as an interim step alongside the initial Regulation 18 consultation on the Local Plan.
+However, the council is in the process of reviewing its Local Plan, and has adopted a Local Plan Housing Statement as an interim step following a Regulation 18 consultation on the Local Plan.
 The statement is in response to the high need for housing in the borough and sets out the council's position regarding the development of greenfield sites for residential purposes, ahead of adoption of the new Local Plan.
-The statement relates specifically to sites which are not allocated in the adopted Local Plan, and it supports the principle of residential development on a number of urban extension sites which have been assessed as meeting the requirements of sustainable development.
+The statement relates specifically to sites which are not allocated in the adopted Local Plan, and it supports the principle of residential development on a number of urban extension sites.
 The site that is the subject of this application is one of the sites identified (Site Reference UE02b).

 The Local Plan Housing Statement identifies the capacity of the sites as 154 units.
-The proposed increase of seven units over the Housing Statement yield (which are indicative based on standard densities) is not an issue in principle (subject of course to it satisfactorily meeting all other policy and material considerations).
+This proposal increases this number, but the Housing Statement yields are indicative only, and I therefore have no reason to believe that the higher number is inappropriate in principle (subject of course to it satisfactorily meeting all other policy and material considerations).

 Overall, therefore the principle of development of this site is accepted.

 Coordination of Development: Notwithstanding the acceptability of development in principle, a further consideration is the coordination of this development with development of adjacent sites.
 The sites in the Housing Statement will only be supported, if development here is compliant with the remainder of the policies in the Adopted Local Plan (see Housing Statement para 3.14).
 Pertinent to this site is policy DM6 of the Core Strategy, which states that proposals will only be permitted where they do not undermine the future development potential of adjacent sites.
 Proposals should not prevent future access to potential development sites or prejudice future schemes.

 The Housing Statement identifies a Strategic Site capable of providing at least 1,650 homes to the north of the railway line and the A27.
 As part of the delivery package for that site, the need for a new junction on the A27 has been identified.
 The location and layout for this junction, its slip roads or connecting roads have not yet been determined, and it would therefore be inappropriate to suggest that this current proposal is contrary to policy DM6.
 Nevertheless, it should be noted that the land earmarked as a landscape buffer for this scheme may be affected by the proposal for a new junction and associated slip road.